I-sandesh/Dot-io/README.md

 ## Event Management Website

-This project is made for presenting in Hackathon of Technoriti'23 held by BCE Bhagalpur.
 This repository contains the code for a college event management website.
 The website is designed to help college administrators and students manage various events on campus, including sports competitions, music concerts, academic conferences, and many more.